SauravDS/WriteAway/README.md

 Double-click `WriteAway.app` to run it, or drag it to your `~/Applications/` folder.

 A drive icon appears in your menu bar.
 Plug in an NTFS drive, click the icon, and choose **Mount Read/Write**.
-You'll get the standard macOS admin-password prompt (ntfs-3g must run as root to mount into `/Volumes`).
+You'll receive the standard macOS admin-password prompt (ntfs-3g must run as root to mount into `/Volumes`).

 - **externaldrive ✓** icon — everything writable or no drives attached
 - **externaldrive !** icon — an NTFS drive is currently mounted read-only